folkengine/smartcitiesdata-wiki/Run.md

 ### Running Andi to describe datasets to UrbanOS

 Now that UrbanOS core services are running, we'll use Andi to configure an organzation, dataset, and ingestion.
-By the end of this section, you'll see data from a remote source stored on a database in your system, processed by UrbanOS.
+By the end of this section, data from a remote source will be stored on a database in your system, processed by UrbanOS.

 We'll ingest [this piece of json data](https://github.com/bmitchinson/json-endpoint/blob/main/meters_ingestionA.json) as an example, but feel free to configure an ingest for your own remote source.